 - Key of Matthew: “Repent, for the Kingdom of Heaven is near” (Matt 3:2; 4:17)

 Structure, Theme and Characteristics

 Matthew has 5 discourses, structuring his book around the 5 teachings of Jesus.
-There is a story section before each of the teachings, an introduction in Matt 1-2 and a climax in Matt 26-28.
+There is a story section before each of the teachings, an introduction in Matthew 1-2 and a climax in Matthew 26-28.
 The central theme is Jesus the Messiah and the Kingdom of the Heavens: